-Environmental certification of properties.
+• Environmental certification of properties.
 To track the environmental performance of NAF's properties, we rely on certifications issued by third-party organization, such as the Development Bank of Japan's ("DBJ") Green Building Certification, Building Energy-efficiency Labeling System ("BELS") certification, Comprehensive Assessment System for Built Environment Efficiency ("CASBEE") certification and other equivalent certifications.
 With respect to DBJ certifications, we consider a property to have sufficient environmental certification if it received three stars rating or higher out of DBJ's five-star ranking system.
-With respect to BELS, we consider a property to have sufficient if it received three stars rating or higher out of BELS' five-star ranking system.
-With respect to CASBEE, we consider a property to have sufficient environmental certification if it received B+ Rank or higher out of the CASBEE ranking system featuring Rank S (excellent), Rank A (very good), Rank B+ (good), Rank B- (slightly inferior) and Rank C (inferior).
-We consider NAF's properties that receive any such sufficient environmental certifications as
+With respect to BELS, we consider a property to have sufficient environmental certification if it received three stars rating or higher out of BELS' five-star ranking system.
+With respect to CASBEE, we consider a property to have sufficient environmental certification if it received B+ Rank or higher out of the CASBEE ranking system featuring Rank S

-"eligible green assets".
-As of August 31, 2023, we had acquired five stars out of DBJ's five-star ranking system for three of NAF's properties, four stars out of DBJ's five-star ranking system for three of NAF's properties and three stars out of DBJ's five-star rankling system for one of NAF's properties.
-As of August 31, 2023, 32.8% of the properties in NAF's portfolio were qualified as eligible green assets based on gross floor area.
+(excellent), Rank A (very good), Rank B+ (good), Rank B- (slightly inferior) and Rank C (inferior).
+We consider NAF's properties that receive any such sufficient environmental certifications as "eligible green assets".
+As of August 31, 2024, we had acquired five stars out of DBJ's five-star ranking system for one of NAF's properties, four stars out of DBJ's five-star ranking system for two of NAF's properties and three stars out of DBJ's five-star ranking system for one of NAF's properties.
+As of August 31, 2024, we had acquired Rank S (excellent) out of CASBEE's ranking system for two of NAF's properties and Rank A (very good) out of CASBEE's ranking system for four of NAF's properties.
+As of August 31, 2024, 35.6% of the properties in NAF's portfolio were qualified as eligible green assets based on gross floor area.
 We have set a goal of increasing the percentage of eligible green assets in NAF's portfolio to 40% based on gross floor area by 2030.